 Longer-term impacts

-The liner sector has historically proven itself to be most vulnerable to political and trade pattern shifts as it relies heavily on consumer-driven demand and cross-border trade flows.
+The liner sector has historically proven to be most vulnerable to political and trade pattern shifts as it relies heavily on consumer-driven demand and cross-border trade flows.

-Sand expressed concern that in the longer term, another Trump presidency will reignite the trade war with China and provoke retaliatory action.
+Sand expressed concern that in the longer term another Trump presidency will reignite the trade war with China and provoke retaliatory action.

 “In 2018, we saw China respond to US aggression by imposing tariffs of its own, which added even more fuel to the fire, so there is a risk this situation could escalate further in the months and years to come,” he said.